swyxio/brain/A - Writing/The Investment Case for Temporal.md

 Because workflows can wait for arbitrarily long amounts of time, and can block on human action or other external input, they are a perfect tool for automating anything long-running, including previously manual, or partially manual, processes.
 This helps justify **the ridiculously high upper bound** on the potential value of Temporal workflows, because anything that saves or eliminates human labor (especially *developer* labor) has both high marginal profit and linear scalability. **There will be workflows worth millions per year**.

 Still, there is an upper limit.
-At the end of the day, when we are talking B2B revenue, the money doesn't come from thin air, the budget must come from somewhere, and it is very hard to get businesses to spend money on software that it wasn't spending elsewhere before... ***Unless*** you can convincingly show that the money is being spent on humans, and lost in opportunity cost.
-Then you drop the red-ocean TAM talk and unlock the big bucks.
+At the end of the day, when we are talking B2B revenue, the money doesn't come from thin air, the budget must come from somewhere, and it is very hard to get businesses to spend money on software that it wasn't spending elsewhere before... ***Unless*** you can convincingly show that the money is being **spent on humans**, and **lost in opportunity cost**.

+Only *then* can you drop the red-ocean TAM talk and unlock the big bucks.

-Of course, Temporal will not capture the bulk of this value, because significant work still needs to be done by developers to realize this benefit (*we will challenge this assumption much later in this essay*).
+Of course, Temporal will **not** capture the bulk of this value, because significant work still needs to be done by developers to realize this benefit (*we will challenge this assumption much later in this essay*).

 ### The Workflow Engines Category

-The general flexibility of Temporal is both why it is difficult to pitch and yet tends to be applied to everything once understood (Index Ventures' tagline, "[Everything is a Workflow](https://www.indexventures.com/perspectives/everything-is-a-workflow-our-investment-in-temporal/)" is a very common realization once you've worked with Temporal a while).
+The general flexibility of Temporal is both why it is difficult to pitch and yet tends to be applied to everything once understood (Index Ventures' tagline for Temporal, "[Everything is a Workflow](https://www.indexventures.com/perspectives/everything-is-a-workflow-our-investment-in-temporal/)" is a very common realization once you've worked with Temporal a while).

-The formal framing of Temporal is as an **Application State Manager**, because that accurately describes the central but limited role that Temporal plays inside of a distributed system/microservice architecture (doesn't directly handle big blobs of data, doesn't run your code, but does route and persist the general state of your application spread across services).
-It is the one stateful service in your stack that lets everything else be stateless (or at least idempotent).
+The formal framing of Temporal is as an **Application State Manager**, because that accurately describes the central but limited role that Temporal plays inside of a distributed system/microservice architecture (*doesn't* directly handle big blobs of data, *doesn't* run your code, but *does* route and persist the general state of your application spread across services).  **Temporal is the one stateful service in your stack that lets everything else be stateless** (or at least idempotent).

 But it is often *used* as a "Workflow Engine" (of which there are [many](https://github.com/meirwah/awesome-workflow-engines), which underlines Temporal's reluctance to be lumped in the same bucket).
 I sometimes like to pitch Workflow Engines in general as a kind of "[special purpose database](https://twitter.com/swyx/status/1493692327562735616)", much like Search Engines and Analytics Engines:

 - Just like Search and Analytics, you could roll your own, but you'd do a poor job of it.
-You're fine if your usecase is trivial, but most people should reach for Elastic or Clickhouse at any decent scale.
+Your homegrown implementation will be fine if your usecase is small, but most people should reach for Elastic or Clickhouse at any decent scale.
 - Just like Search and Analytics, once you understand the capabilities and implementation well, you are free to apply them to whatever use cases you can imagine.
 - *Unlike* Search and Analytics, Workflow Engines are a sort of "[Self-Provisioning Runtime](https://www.swyx.io/self-provisioning-runtime/)" on which you run specialized software (whether using Temporal-style As-Code SDKs or JSON/YML/DAG-style Workflow definitions), rather than making isolated API calls from application code.

 By the time Temporal is a decacorn, ASM's or Workflow Engines are likely to be a widely-accepted part of the modern developer toolkit, no longer regarded to be ["quiet"](https://twitter.com/ChrisSamiullah/status/1417215296834781185) or ["insider knowledge"](https://twitter.com/andrewingram/status/1481652733975224322?s=20&t=5wyE8AebdE69ceRts8IvIw), but rather very hyped and probably overhyped.
-You don't get to this level without getting your fair share of haters.
+You don't get to this level without getting your [fair share of haters](https://www.youtube.com/watch?v=b2F-DItXtZs).

 ## Why Temporal could be worth 100b

+Alright, now let's go [full Dr. Evil](https://www.youtube.com/watch?v=jTmXHvGZiSY). **What will it take for Temporal to be worth $100,000,000,000?**

 Let's level-set on what it takes to be a multi-decacorn in 2022: